GuildOfWeavers/distaff/docs/programs.md

 ```
 Execution semantics of a code block are as follows:
 * All `operations` of the block are executed first.
-* Then, if `next` pointer is set, execution moves to the next block.
+* Then, if `next` pointer is not null, execution moves to the next block.

 Code block imposes the following restrictions on its content:
-* `operations` cannot be empty - i.e. it must contain at least one operation to be executed.
-Currently, operations are encoded into 128-bit values.
+* `operations` vector must have a length which is a multiple of 16, and must contain at least 16 instructions.

 Having an optional `next` pointer enables nesting of control blocks.
-For example, a control block can contain a code block, which in turn points to another control block and so on.
+For example, a control block can contain a code block, which, in turn, points to another control block and so on.
 Concrete examples of this are explored in the following section.

 ## Example programs